 The power of ownership

-People feel the pact of losses twice as strongly as they enjoy acquiring equal gains.
+People feel the impact of losses twice as strongly as they enjoy acquiring equal gains.

 Example